sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-launchpad/cp-portal-cloud-foundry-create-launchpad.md

   ![Launchpad Module](20_deployed_module.png)

-Congratulations!
 Now you are ready to add your app to the **Launchpad** page in your Portal site.

 [DONE]
 [ACCORDION-END]